BrockettHub/BrockettHub.github.io/_posts/2024-08-18-AnimalShelter.md

 The primary factor contributing to this decline is the incidence of rabies within the "other" classification of animals.
 To address this issue, it is recommended to:

-- Stop taking in bats and raccoons.
-This would move the % for this year to 96%
+- We should stop accepting bats and raccoons.
+Currently, these animals have a combined successful release rate of only 10%.
+By preventing them from being taken in, we can increase our overall success rate for this year to 96%.
 - Check with state laws to see if these animals should count within the no kill percentage.
 - Targeted Health Interventions: Implement focused health and safety measures for the identified animals to reduce rabies cases.